NREL/EnergyPlus/design/FY2021/NFP_ASIHPwMultiModeIceStorage.md

 - February 14, 2021 - Initial Draft

 ## Justification for Feature Update
 To assess grid-responsive HVAC flexible measures, we need to simulate modulating coils which accept grid signals to restrict its capacity or shut off.
-This feature has been implemented in the relevant variable-speed cooling and heating coil objects.
-On the other hand, during a grid-responsive period, the coil with reduced capacity may operate differently from its normal mode, for example, reduce the air flow ratio relative to its delivered capacity, and thus, the moisture removal may be increased to improve the comfort level, when the zone sensible load can't be met by the reduced capacity.
+This feature has been implemented in relevant variable-speed cooling and heating coil objects.
+On the other hand, during a grid-responsive period, a coil with reduced capacity may operate differently from its normal mode, for example, reduce the air flow ratio relative to its delivered capacity, and thus, the moisture removal may be increased to improve the comfort level, when the zone sensible load can't be met by the reduced capacity.
 We need to incoporate multi-mode cooling and heating coils with capacity modulation.

 EnergyPlus has a single-speed DX cooling coil with ice storage capability.
 But, it doesn't contain any variable speed coils, i.e. more universal coil objects. it built all the features into one object, while didn't use other EnergyPlus existing features, e.g. ice storage tank, hydronic cooling coil.
-This development will implement a parent object with a modular structure to manage existing EnergyPlus features for ice storage and delivery.
+This development will implement a parent object with a modular structure to manage existing EnergyPlus features for ice storage and supplemental hydronic cooling.

 Air-source integrated heat pump has already been a collection of coil objects to simulate a multi-functional unit, capable of space cooling, space heating and water heating.
 We will expand the integrated heat pump object to hold dual-mode cooling and heating coils with ice storage.